 2D Vector in C++: Methods Explained

 You should be aware of the dynamic arrays in different programming languages.
-But, have you ever thought about the concept of two-dimensional vectors or 2D vectors in C++ programming language?
+While learning C programming language, you must have gone through it.
+But, have you ever thought about the concept of two-dimensional vectors or โ€œ2D vectors in C++โ€ programming language?

 In this article, all the details of the two-dimensional vector will be discussed along with some very important sample examples.
-But before we start implementing the sample examples related to two-dimensional vectors, we should know its basic.
+But before we start implementing the sample examples related to two-dimensional vectors, we should know its basics.

 So, let us start our discussion.